-Brief CBT for Suicidal Individuals 20 All institutions Mental Health Psychology This treatment was developed for individuals who are at risk of suicide.
-Initial focus is crisis intervention such as the development of a safety plan.
+Productive Activities & Descriptions Location(s) Needs Addressed Program Delivery Brief CBT for Suicidal Individuals This treatment was developed for individuals who are at risk of suicide and is typically started following a suicide attempt or suicide risk assessment.
+The initial focus is on understanding the suicide mode and implementing crisis intervention strategies such as the development of a safety plan.
 The protocol also focuses on the development of cognitive strategies to help modify negative thoughts that can lead to self-directed violent behaviors.
 This treatment can be offered individually or in a group setting.
-CBT for Eating Disorders 20 All institutions Mental Health Psychology Cognitive Behavioral Therapy for Eating Disorders involves assessment, stabilization, and education for individuals who have been diagnosed with an eating disorder.
+All institutions Mental Health Psychology CBT for Eating Disorders Cognitive Behavioral Therapy for Eating Disorders involves assessment, stabilization, and education for individuals who have been diagnosed with an eating disorder.
 The program focuses on behavioral monitoring, body image concerns, and the development of new skills.
-It can be offered in an individual or group therapy format over the course of 20 one-hour sessions.
-CBT for Insomnia 10 All institutions Mental Health Psychology Cognitive Behavior Treatment for Insomnia helps to identify maladaptive thoughts and behaviors that can lead to persistent insomnia.
+It can be offered in an individual or group therapy format.
+All institutions Mental Health Psychology CBT for Insomnia Cognitive Behavior Therapy for Insomnia helps to identify maladaptive thoughts and behaviors that can lead to persistent insomnia.
 This program combines aspects of sleep hygiene, stimulus control, sleep restriction, and cognitive therapy into an integrated approach.
 It can be offered individually or in a group format.
-CBT for Prison Gambling 20 All institutions Anti-Social Peers Cognitions Psychology This set of 4 self-guided cognitive-behavioral handouts is designed to help individuals assess their prison gambling behavior and to develop the commitment to quit.
-Cognitions Change Plan 15 All female sites Cognitions Contractors The Change Plan, a Productive Activity is a follow up to this program and focuses on the goal established in Foundation.
+All institutions Mental Health Psychology CBT for Prison Gambling This set of 4 self-guided cognitive- behavioral handouts is designed to help individuals assess their prison gambling behavior and to develop the commitment to quit.
+All institutions Anti-Social Peers Cognitions Psychology Change Plan The Change Plan focuses on the goal established in the Foundation EBRR.
 As part of the Foundation Program's Personal Priorities Plan, participants identified 3 positive changes they wanted to make during incarceration.
 Change Plan gives participants the opportunity to focus on 1 of these changes, guiding them through 10 evidence-based strategies they can apply to this change.
-Education Mental Health Work Education Health Services Psychology Special Population Program Coordinator Unit Team Volunteers
+All female sites Cognitions Education Mental Health Work Contractor Education Health Services Psychology Special Populations Program Coordinator Social Worker Unit Team Volunteers